kalekundert/fcmcmp/README.rst

   when you're using a high-throughput sampler and you suspect that cells from the previous well are being recorded at the beginning of each well.
-- ``GateSmallCells`` combines the ``FSC-A`` and ``SSC-A`` channels to estimate how the size of each event, then discards any events below the given percentile (40% in this example).
+- ``GateSmallCells`` combines the ``FSC-A`` and ``SSC-A`` channels to estimate the size of each event, then discards any events below the given percentile (40% in this example).
 - ``GateNonPositiveEvents`` discards negative data on the specified channels.
   I have to admit that I don't understand how "fluorescence peak area" data can be negative, but in any case this can be important if you want to work with